KhoaTran3126/Smart-City-Traffic-Urban-Mobility-Modeling/models/README.md

 print(bundle["validation"])
 ```

-Tree models require the stored 34-column feature contract.
+Tree models require the stored 34-column features.
 The PatchTST bundle contains a fitted `NeuralForecast` object.
-See the project forecasting notebooks and production script for complete preprocessing and inference examples.

 Install the corresponding libraries before loading (`lightgbm`, `xgboost`, `catboost`, or `neuralforecast`/`torch`).
 On macOS, LightGBM and XGBoost also require an OpenMP runtime such as `libomp`.

-> Only load joblib files from trusted sources; deserialization can execute arbitrary code.